Lufker Airport: Lufker Airport today

 Since 1984, Mr. Lufker has rented the field out to several banner towing operations and at one time operated a glider school.
 He also gave aerobatic flight lessons in his 1941 Stearman Biplane.
 Mr. Lufker is an A and P mechanic and maintains aircraft on the field.
 In the early 1990s Mr. Lufker opened a machine shop at the field.
 Lufker Precision Manufacturing made precision metal and plastic gears for the aircraft, automotive and medical industry.
 The field is home to general aviation aircraft including antique biplanes, ultralights, powered parachutes, helicopters, and gliders.
 There is also a skydiving operation and a non profit airplane museum called "The Pioneers of Flight".
 During the summer, there is a flea market on the airport grounds.
 The EAA (Experimental Aircraft Association) has a chapter on the field.
 In the past years, the field has also hosted carnivals and a circus during the summer months.
+On July 16, 2025, demolition began at the airport to convert it to an open, green space.
+This marks the end of an airport that's been on long Island for 85 years.

 Trivia

 In 1995 Mr. Lufker purchased a 1931 open cockpit Bird biplane in Penn Valley, California.
 With his eldest son, he flew it back to Lufker Field.
-During the 52 hours that it took to traverse the country they encountered extreme heat over the Mojave desert, severe turbulence, strong headwinds over Texas, and a rainstorm in Alabama.
+During the 52 hours that it took to traverse the country they encountered extreme heat over the Mojave Desert, severe turbulence, strong headwinds over Texas, and a rainstorm in Alabama.
 A leaking magnetic compass put them off course by 50 miles forcing Mr. Lufker to use his hand held survival compass the remainder of the flight.
 The trip was accomplished strictly by dead reckoning and pilotage navigation.
 No radios or GPS were used.

 The field has also been used by Hollywood actor Cliff Robertson.
 He flew into the field in the 1970s and hang around.
 John F. Kennedy Jr. also flew in and park his airplane and go out to the Hamptons.
 Mr. Lufker owns a plane (Marine Corps L-19) that President John F. Kennedy bought and put on his compound so John Jr. could play in as a kid.
 New York State Governor George Pataki used the field in the state helicopter.